rooseveltframework/roosevelt/README.md

 The next line `app.on('helloReady', function(res, model) {` explained:

-- This line listens for an event called `helloReady`.
+- This line listens for an event called `helloReady` which will be called later when you create your model.
 - `app.on` is an <a href='http://nodejs.org/api/events.html#events_emitter_on_event_listener'>EventEmitter</a> method which accepts two arguments: `eventName` and `listener`.
 - `helloReady` is the `eventName` we will listen for.
 - `function(res, model) {` is the beginning of the `listener` function that will be executed when the `helloReady` event is fired.